Thursday, February 22, 2018

 This ain't no killing gameshow!

-The flooding is constantly rising due to leaky pipes spurting out water.
-These can be patched with a sticky plaster but some decks have pump levers to reduce water levels.
-Flooded decks can still be accessed if you hold your breath and use the air bubbles to top up your oxygen.
-Any treasures you find are yours to keep but beware of snippy crabs roaming the lower decks who are itching to nip at your toes.
-There's so much going on but never to a point of being OTT.
+The flooding is constantly rising due to leaky pipes splurting out water.
+These can be patched with a sticky plaster, and some decks have pump levers to reduce water levels.
+Flooded decks can be accessed - if you hold your breath and use air bubbles to replenish oxygen.
+Any treasures you find are yours to keep, but beware of snippy crabs roaming the lower decks who love nipping at your toes.
+There's much going on, but it never feels OTT.

-The joystick controls are incredible with responsive movements and no learning curve.
-Brilliantly done.
-Oh, and using the levers is an entertaining moment that brought back memories of Decathlon albeit waggling up & down!!
+The joystick controls are incredible, with responsive movements and no learning curve.
+Oh, and using the levers is an entertaining moment that brought back memories of Decathlon, albeit waggling up & down!!

-It's fun and it's very hectic - trust me!
+It's fun and very hectic - trust me!
 Hey, I think it's time for another screenshot...

 Some levels are a little more puzzling with lifebuoys hidden behind locked doors...